Anne CC Lee

 Lian joined the Global AIM Lab as a Research Assistant in 2015 after completing her Bachelor’s degree in Neuroscience and Global Health at Middlebury College.
 She worked primarily on the Bili-ruler and gestational age systematic review projects, and transitioned to the role of Program Coordinator in 2018.
-Lian completed her MPH degree at the UNC Gillings School of Global Public Health in 2021, where she was a Fellow with the UNC Center of Excellence in Maternal and Child Health and a trainee with the UNC Center of Excellence for Eating Disorders.
-She currently supports research projects with the Global AIM Lab, particularly the SUN Project, while preparing to apply to medical school.
+Lian completed an MPH degree concentrating in Maternal, Child, and Family Health at the UNC Gillings School of Global Public Health in 2021, where she was a Fellow with the UNC Center of Excellence in Maternal and Child Health and a research trainee with the UNC Center of Excellence for Eating Disorders.
+She currently supports research projects with the Global AIM Lab, particularly the Bangladesh research studies and the SUN Project, while preparing to apply to medical school.

 Saumya Vodapally graduated from the University of Connecticut with a B.S. in Molecular & Cellular Biology and Women’s, Gender, & Sexuality Studies.
 Her passion lies in health advocacy and bettering health outcomes for mothers and children, locally and globally.
 Saumya hopes to pursue a career in Maternal and Child health, looking specifically at access to healthcare in marginalized communities and under resourced areas.
 She joined the Global AIM team as a Research Assistant in June 2022 and continues to work on projects in the lab.